-Over the long weekend I was fortunate to be able to get away for a few days to reflect, settle and find a sense of the ‘truth north’.
+I was fortunate to get away for a few days this month to reflect, settle and find a sense of the ‘truth north’.

-As I walked along the beach, I was thinking about our boys and the year they’ve had.
-Their 2020.
+As I walked along the beach, I was thinking about our boys and the last few years they have had.
 What it is to be a young man right now in these times!